ChaoZhang173/1D-peloton/README.md

 4. FIST:
 5. write result:
    (to be done)write initial state at the beginning while write the output function
    other steps will be written normally.
+6. local spacing:
+   the local spaing = 0.5((distance to left) + (distance to right)) no local spacing for the boundary particles

 ## Data Structure:
 STL Vector.